princeton-sns/firecracker-tools/README.md

 for examples.

 ## Example rootfs
-I've included the following rootfs as examples:
+I've included the following rootfs as examples since making the right rootfs has proven to be tricky for me:
 1. hello-rootfs.ext4: provided by AWS team as a toy example.
 Actually not a minimum rootfs. init process does quite a bit
 2. iperf.rootfs.ext4: similar to hello-rootfs but added a network job (iperf) to the init process.